From Ohio History Central

 The Adena cemented their ties to particular regions by burying their dead in prominent mounds that may have served as territorial markers.
 Sometimes the mounds would be accompanied by small, circular earthen enclosures that surrounded ritual spaces.
 The Miamisburg Mound, in Montgomery County, is the largest example of an Adena burial mound in Ohio.

 By 100 B.C., some of the Adena groups had begun to build larger earthworks and expand their efforts to acquire exotic raw materials.
 These groups became the Hopewell culture, but many people continued to follow the old ways and in some regions, such as southwestern Ohio, the Adena culture persisted well into the 1st century A.D.

-It is important to emphasize that the Adena culture is not the name of an American Indian tribe.
+It is important to emphasize that the Adena culture is not the name of a Native American tribe.
 We do not know what these people might have called themselves.
 Instead, it is a term of archaeological convenience that encompasses similarities in artifact style, architecture, and other cultural practices that distinguish the Adena culture from earlier and later cultures in the region.
 The name comes from the name of the estate of Governor Thomas Worthington in Chillicothe.
 A large mound on this property was called the Adena Mound.
 Since this mound site exemplified all the significant features of the culture, it became the "type site" and the name of the site was applied to the entire culture.